BlueBrain/BlueCelluLab/doc/source/tutorial.rst

 Tutorial
 ********

-Loading BGLibPy in Python
+Loading bluecellulab in Python
 =========================

-After installing BGLibPy, your PYTHONPATH environment variable should normally contain the directory where the bglibpy module is installed.
-Loading BGLibPy in Python becomes then as easy as:
+After installing bluecellulab, your PYTHONPATH environment variable should normally contain the directory where the bluecellulab module is installed.
+Loading bluecellulab in Python becomes then as easy as:

 .. code-block:: python

-        import bglibpy
+        import bluecellulab

 Instantiating and stimulating a single cell